 Basic earnings per common share is computed by dividing net income attributable to the Company for the period by the weighted average number of shares outstanding for the period.
-Diluted earnings per common share is based on the assumption that the OP Units issued to CTO in the Formation Transactions are exchanged for shares of our common stock on a one-for-one basis.
+Diluted earnings per common share is based on the assumption that the OP Units issued are exchanged for shares of our common stock on a one-for-one basis.